 Dawn Davi is a pianist, composer, visual artist, and educator based in Toronto.
-She received formal training and education Berklee College of Music’s online extension school, Offcentre DJ school of Toronto, Humber college, and York University where she was awarded the continuing student scholarship, Graduate student Entrance scholarship and Fellowship.
-She is currently working on an immersive experience for her MA in interdisciplinary Studies across music, visual arts and neuroscience.
+She received formal training and education at Berklee College of Music’s online extension school, Offcentre DJ school of Toronto, Humber college, and York University where she was awarded the continuing student scholarship, Graduate student scholarship and Fellowship.
+She is currently working on an immersive experience which is supported by the Social Sciences and Humanities Research Council of Canada for her MA in interdisciplinary Studies across music, visual arts and neuroscience.
 Her music has been featured in Huffington Post Quebec, City of Toronto's 311 winter 2017 playlist, respectable "I Care if You Listen" blog, 514blog, as well as on multiple public and syndicated radio stations in the US and Canada, including CBC Radio One's Homerun, CKUT, and KPFA-FM's "Discreet Music".
 She has previously performed in Toronto and Montreal as part of different events.
 She enjoys collaborating with musicians from different musical cultures, fusing and creating new sounds, and has also worked with several visual artists exploring the connection between the two mediums.
 She was awarded the Silver Medal for Best Composition and Best Instrumental Album of Oct 2015 by Global Music Awards and was nominated for Best Piano Album of the year by OWM Radio in 2015.

 Since 2014, she has collaborated with multicultural visual artists in Ontario, Canada on a project experimenting the impact of music on visual arts.
 Her project includes visual artists creating new works based on her music and finding the very elements perceivable in both art forms.
 She hopes to expand the project and take it to more layers while collaborating with more visual artists.